HTTPArchive/almanac.httparchive.org/src/content/en/2025/cookies.md

 {{ figure_markup(
   image="cookie-prefixes-mobile.png",
   caption="Cookie prefixes observed on mobile pages.", description="Shows the observed cookies prefixes used on mobile pages.
-We observe very similar results to the cookies prefixes used on desktop pages.
-We see that 0.031% of first-party cookies and only 0.001% of third-party cookies include `__Host-`.
-Similarly, 0.03% of first-party cookies and 0.001% of third-party cookies include `__Secure-`. ", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSzdHAn-vwJ-Z05NYWZrImgKaX0q5D-jgWay8FD9lMDj2jr3cEjozE083JOSi6cZZX37vVD2TjEKw28/pubchart?oid=1209286948&format=interactive", sheets_gid="1982273020", sql_file="prevalence_attributes_per_type.sql"
+Very few first- and third-party cookies include the `__Host-` or `__Secure-` prefix.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSzdHAn-vwJ-Z05NYWZrImgKaX0q5D-jgWay8FD9lMDj2jr3cEjozE083JOSi6cZZX37vVD2TjEKw28/pubchart?oid=1209286948&format=interactive", sheets_gid="1982273020", sql_file="prevalence_attributes_per_type.sql"
   )
 }}

-{# TODO: verify that results have been updated in GGSheet - they look like the same as last year's which could also be possible #}

 Two [cookie prefixes](https://developer.mozilla.org/docs/Web/HTTP/Cookies#cookie_prefixes) `__Host-` and `__Secure-` can be used in the cookie name to indicate that they can only be set or modified by a secure HTTPs origin (for more details see the [2024 Cookies chapter](../2024/cookies#cookie-prefixes)).
 Here, we draw the same conclusion as last year: these prefixes have seen very low adoption on the web since their introduction 10 years ago, and so, in practice the defense-in-depth measure that they provide remains unused.